#1 in Kyoto for Solo Retreats

 9.5Location

-Why for a solo retreat — The Thousand Kyoto opened in 2019 across the road from Kyoto Station — the working only contemporary-minimalist five-star property at the working Kyoto-Station gateway position, and the working contemporary-design alternative to the working ryokan-and-traditional cluster.
-Two hun…
+Why for a solo retreat: The Thousand Kyoto opened in 2019 across the road from Kyoto Station, the only contemporary-minimalist five-star property at the Kyoto-Station gateway position, and the contemporary-design alternative to the ryokan-and-traditional cluster.
+Two hundred and twenty-two rooms, a spa, and quiet design discipline; the station-front position converts to first-train day trips to Nara, Osaka, and Uji with zero luggage logistics.

-Best room: Premier Suite (the working flagship) or Premier King Room for the working entry-level minimalist room.
+Best room: Premier Suite (the flagship) or Premier King Room for the entry-level minimalist room.

 #12 in Kyoto for Solo Retreats